JSMarsh813/Reference/projects/ppt/tpn-dev-journal-8.md

 I found out why .sort({ \_id:-1}) worked to get the most recent documents!

-Turns out each ObjectID in mongoDB contains a 4 byte timestamp! 🤯 https://www.mongodb.com/docs/manual/reference/bson-types/#std-label-objectid
+It turns out each ObjectID in mongoDB contains a 4 byte timestamp! 🤯 https://www.mongodb.com/docs/manual/reference/bson-types/#std-label-objectid

 From a screenshot from a page talking about ObjectId:

 > ObjectId
+>
 > ObjectIds are small, likely unique, fast to generate, and ordered.
 ObjectId values are 12 bytes in length, consisting of:
+>
 > - a 4-byte timestamp, representing the ObjectId's creation, measured in seconds since the Unix Epoch.

 Twitter Post Link: https://twitter.com/Janetthedev/status/1618229992416251905 4:51 AM · Jan 25, 2023